-The detail on the American West is fine in the "Gold Region," which shows a mass of diggings, settlements, and other geography extending from the crest of the Sierra Nevada to the San Joaquin and Sacramento Rivers.
+The detail on the American West is finest in the "Gold Region," which shows a mass of diggings, settlements, and other geography extending from the crest of the Sierra Nevada to the San Joaquin and Sacramento Rivers.
 The Utah Territory extends from Long's Peak to the Sierra Nevada, with the Mormon settlements noted in the vicinity of the Great Salt Lake.

-Texas is shown in fine detail, with the Fisher & Miller Colony and "German Settlements" upriver of Austin, a coal bed near the headwaters of the Nueces River, and the Cross-Timbers depicted pictorially.
+Texas is shown in fine detail, with the Fisher & Miller Colony and "German Settlements" upriver of Austin, a coal bed near the headwaters of the Nueces River, and the cross-timbers depicted pictorially.
 Further north, along the Santa Fe Trail, a curious "Fan Land District" is shown.

 The map is filled with the name of Native American nations, many of which have unusual phonetically spellings.

 The explorations of Pope and Nicollet are reflected in the newly formed Minnesota Territory and the Hydrographical Basin of the Mississippi River.
 The treatment of Mexican geography is slightly sparser.

 Wheat terms the map "showy," likely referring to the many decorative elements including the mid-18th-century ships throughout the oceans.
 An inset world map appears in the lower left, with early colonies appearing in Africa.
 A list of all the counties and county towns in the United States can be found to the right.
 The map also includes a table of distances.